 Engines with a variable valve timing (VVT) sometimes suffer from over retarded timing.
 In most cases, this is caused by a dirty VVT filter screen.
 It gets clogged by a sludged oil.
 Another possibility is a faulty solenoid.
 Mazda CX-7 had a lot of problems with stretched timing chains.
 Codes: P0012 and P0014

 Another common problem is a check engine light caused by low coolant temperature.
-In this case, a thermostat that is stuck in an open position is a probable cause.
+A thermostat stuck in an open position is a probable cause in this case.

 The result is an engine that is not able to reach operating temperature.
 Common on Mazda 3 where check engine light is on, and code P0126 is present.